jasoncable/i-can-program-too/manuscript/Chapter07.md

 Right now, our class doesn't do anything.
 To solve this problem, we need to declare some _members_.
 A member is simply something that helps define what the class is and what it does.

+As we will see, members may be _declared_ in any order you wish.
+In C#, due to it being a completely object-oriented programming language, you may specify code that you wish to execute _after_ your code that executes it.
+In the following sample, which you will better understand in a little while, we are _declaring_ the code called `B` in the file _after_ the code that references it.

+    namespace JaonCable.Book
+    {
+        public class Chapter
+        {
+            public string CallSomeCode()
+            {
+                // this calls the code
+                GetName();
+            }

+            // the declaration that contains the code to be run public string GetName()
+            {
+                return "Jason L. Cable";
+            }
+        }
+    }

 ## Static vs. Instance Members

 There are two types of members.
 You can look at these as being two types of scopes.  _Instance_ members can only be accessed when we create an instance of a class.  _Static_ members may be used without creating an instance of a class.
 Instance members are able to access static members, but not the other way around.